What Travel insurance Covers (and What It Doesn't)

 Pre-existing Medical Conditions

 Standard policies often exclude pre-existing conditions unless declared and accepted.
-Always declare conditions honestly — failure to do so can void the entire policy.
+Always declare honestly - failure to do so can void the entire policy.
 Specialist insurers (e.g. Staysure, AllClear) cover complex medical histories.
-Compare quotes from specialists if you have conditions to declare.
+Compare specialist quotes if you have conditions to declare.

 Common Exclusions That Catch Travellers Out